 This post may contain affiliate links to items I love, and I am confident you will too!
 All opinions are my own, however, I may receive a small commission on purchases.
 As an Amazon Associate I earn from qualifying purchases.
 For any health advice I give on nutrition and weight loss, make sure you check with your doctor, as I am not a health professional.

 I love this because my little boys love to dig in the dirt.
-This is my favorite theme because I think it will give us an opportunity to learn a lot, while offering lots of outside and dirt playing!
-Here some great items I would put in the bucket!
+This is my favorite theme because I think it will allow us to learn a lot while offering lots of outside and dirt playing!
+Here are some great items I would put in the bucket!

 Here are the basket ideas for a gardening theme:

 You can fill a bucket, rather than a basket, which can be used for digging and dirt later!
-Then, here’s what you can put in it, to make is super fun!
+Then, here’s what you can put in it, to make it super fun!

-You can add gardening tools like watering cans, maybe a chia pet, or decorate pots with pain too!
+You can add gardening tools like watering cans, maybe a chia pet, or decorate pots with paint too!
 I think this is so fun, and it encourages kids to be outside and dirty!